taban03/gitHub_to_Rally_UI/README.md

 ## How to run the project:

 1. Run `npm start`.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
-2. Run `node server.js` to start the Nodejs express backend (default port `8080`)
+2. Run `node server.js` to start the Nodejs express backend (default port `8081`)

 ## Configuration

-1. Hostname: the hostname where the web app will run on.
-If you're running on local environment, set it to `localhost`.
-2. GitHub and Rally configurations, such as the API key, the GitHub base URL, the repository name, the Rally workspace etc.
+1. GitHub and Rally configurations, such as the API key, the GitHub base URL, the repository name, the Rally workspace etc.
-3. Initial Timestamp: the initial time value from where you want start the scanning for the mapping.
+2. Initial Timestamp: the initial time value from where you want start the scanning for the mapping.

 By default, the updater will run every 5 minutes, scanning GitHub side and mapping to Rally according to the settings that you provided.